‘Asset protection’ is the phrase given to strategies that seek to keep assets out of harm’s way.

 The next thing to consider is who is going to hold your assets.
 We have seen many people put in place an ‘asset protection’ strategy of having another person acquire and hold their assets – only to have the other person walk away with their assets, or lose the assets to one of their own creditors.
 For example, we have seen wealthy parents hold property in the name of their children, only to see their children lose the asset to a de facto partner or creditor.

 Many people use ‘trusts’ to avoid this problem.
 A trust requires the person holding the asset to keep it safe.
 A trust also means that a creditor of the person holding the asset cannot get their hands on the ‘trust assets’.
 In this sense, a trust is like a ‘cloud’ where the assets can be hidden (in plain sight).

 Asset protection is a very complex topic, and this is just a taster.
-For more information on strategies to protect your assets, call 1300 654 590 for a no-obligation and confidential chat.
+For more information on strategies to protect your assets, call 1300 654 590 or email us for a no-obligation and confidential chat.

 What to read next…